sanskrit/raw_etexts_english/blogs/manasataramgini/2012/09/2012-09-21_macranthropy-and-the-sambandha-s-between-microcosm-and-macrocosm.md

 |
 sachA.gM shikyaH puro vAchopaniShad indro jyeShTha indriyAya R^iShibhyo
-namo devebhyas svadhA pitR^ibhyo bhUr-bhuvas-suvash Chanda OM ||
+namo devebhyas svadhA pitR^ibhyo bhUr-bhuvas-suvash Chanda Om ||

 That universe-encompassing bull among the veda-chants, who described by the chants and pervades the chants, present before all, the first in